Working with new Content Builder Projects

 - Advanced Scenarios

 Instead of an installed dotnet tool (which historically generated issues), the new approach uses a simple Console application you manage, which is simply executed to build and generate your content.
-By default, the project template pulls all the content from the designated "Assets" folder and compiles it using the default importers used by MonoGame.
+It builds all configured content from the designated "Assets" folder and compiles it using the default importers used by MonoGame.
 To customize this, you only need to specify additional commands to override this default behaviour with your customizations.

 Tip